 As mentioned in Myth #1, you cannot ask a translator, no matter how experienced they are to translate a random topic for your project.
 To create a great translation, translators should be an expert in the industry.
 Otherwise, you only receive a word-by-word translation, not a quality one.
 You shouldn’t ask a translator specializing, say, in art and music to translate your manufacturing or IT projects.
 Likewise, a legal translator is unlikely to have what it takes to be a good marketing translator or content creator.

-Myth #5: Only one translator is needed throughout the translation process
+Myth #5: You only need one translator throughout the translation process

 A long experienced and professional translator can produce high-quality translations without the help of other linguists because they can edit and proofread their own translated documents.
 So basically, you need only one translator for the whole translating process.
 Well…that’s actually another common misconception of the translation industry.
-Translators can be too attached to their translations and don’t want to make big changes in their own The project should be assigned for different linguists to make sure the editing and proofreading process conducted objectively.
-Only in this way can the translations be polished, clear, and accurate.
+Translators attach too much to their translations and don’t want to make big changes in their own The project should be assigned for different linguists to make sure the editing and proofreading process conducted objectively.
+Only in this way can you have a polished, clear, and accurate translation.